 Tables of Contents makes events, media, and deliciousness at the nexus of the food world & the art world.
 Our mission is to use food as an unconventional but revelatory entry point for experiencing books, music, art, and culture.

-Since 2014, when we first collaborated with Food Book Fair to create a meal inspired by Ernest Hemingway's THE SUN ALSO RISES at Egg Restaurant, Tables of Contents has hosted literary feasts and edible reading series from Brooklyn to Milan, Miami to New Orleans, LA and beyond.
+Since 2014, when we first collaborated with Food Book Fair to create a meal inspired by Ernest Hemingway's The Sun Also Rises at Egg Restaurant, Tables of Contents has hosted literary feasts and edible reading series from Brooklyn to Milan, Miami to New Orleans, LA and beyond.

 We’ve also stepped beyond the literary and into conversations and collaboration with other artists.
-In 2016 we cooked a dinner for trustees of SFMOMA based on the work of Spencer Finch, and teamed up with poets and performance artists for an immersive TENDER BUTTONS dinner at the O MIAMI festival.
+In 2016 we cooked a dinner for trustees of SFMOMA based on the work of Spencer Finch, and teamed up with poets and performance artists for an immersive Tender Buttons dinner at the O MIAMI festival.
 We also have collabs-in-progress with playwrights, composers, musicians, and performance artists…so stay tuned.

 Want to host a dinner, join a reading, or collaborate on a project?
 Write us at email@example.com, and follow us on Instagram at @tables.of.contents.